 Alcohol Addiction Treatment & Recovery

 Alcohol is socially acceptable in our society, which can blur the lines between normal and abnormal drinking.
-The National Institute on Alcohol Abuse and Addiction reports that 86.4% of people ages 18 and over have drank alcohol at some point in their lives.
-Fifty-six percent say they have drank in the last month.
+The National Institute on Alcohol Abuse and Addiction reports that 86.4% of people ages 18 and over have drunk alcohol at some point in their lives.
+Fifty-six percent say they have drunk in the last month.

 There are also certain times of the year when drinking is more prevalent, such as around the summer and winter holidays.
 Blackout Wednesday, for example, is the most popular night of the year for bars.
 With so much alcohol engrained in our society, how can you tell the difference between casual drinking and alcoholism?